ChiaPatricia/GreenChat-RAG/README.md

 ## Overview

-Developed as a final project for the DS5983 Large Language Models course at Northeastern University, GreenChat addresses the growing need for specialized AI solutions in environmental science and policy.
-The system employs a two-stage retrieval strategy—first using embedding-based semantic search, then refining results through a knowledge graph—to ensure that output is both precise and grounded in established environmental domains.

-At its core, GreenChat utilizes a 4-bit quantized Mistral-7B model, striking an optimal balance between efficiency and response quality.
-This approach ensures that resource constraints need not compromise the depth or accuracy of environmental insights.
+GreenChat was developed as my final project of the DS5983 Large Language Models course at Northeastern University.
+It is designed to help users make informed environmental decisions by providing accurate, context-rich answers.
+To achieve this, GreenChat uses a two-step process:

+1. **Initial Retrieval:** It searches a large dataset of environmental information using dense vector embeddings.
+2. **Refinement with a Knowledge Graph:** It then applies a knowledge graph to rank and refine the results based on how concepts relate to each other.

+For generating answers, GreenChat relies on a quantized Mistral-7B model.
+Quantization keeps the system efficient without reducing the quality of responses, making it practical to run on limited computing resources.

 ## Dataset